 - anything else which promotes the purpose of the Private Security Act – ‘ensure public safety and peace’.

-If you or your company are subject to an inquiry and are at risk of losing your Licence, you should call Doogue + George Defence Lawyers to speak with solicitor, Tyson Manicolo who has experience in writing successful submissions in these types of matters.
+If you or your company are subject to an inquiry and are at risk of losing your security licence because of a criminal offence, you should call Doogue + George Defence Lawyers to speak with solicitor, Tyson Manicolo who has experience in writing successful submissions in these types of matters.
 Tyson understands the priority these types of matters must be given because it may result in you not being able to earn an income.

 Australian Broadcasting Tribunal v Bond HCA 33.